 There is so much talk of oneness in the New Testament that I can speak of it only in an introductory way.
 I am only calling attention to this plan of God by patting on this massive stone that is laid in the bedrock of our Christianity.
 It is so big and so encompassing and so vital that it is amazing that we in our current churches are avoiding its implications as if it never existed.
 God took the most diverse cultures in existence and brought them together into an entirely new culture.
 From now on there is no “distinction between Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave and freeman, but Christ is all, and in all” (Col. 3:11).

-All cultures and backgrounds
+All ethnicities and backgrounds

-This last passage quoted above reminds us that the oneness that God seeks is not merely a Jewish/Gentile oneness, but includes all cultures and backgrounds.
+This last passage quoted above reminds us that the oneness that God seeks is not merely a Jewish/Gentile oneness, but includes all ethnicities and backgrounds.
 It is as if God dealt first with the most divergent of cultures, Jews and Gentiles, so that we are compelled now to bring together any and every kind of person in Christ with any other true believer.
 This is the new view that exploded on the scene following the passion week.
 It was launched into a missionary program on the day of Pentecost.
-In fact, the Spirit was poured out in part to accomplish this very leveling out and blending together of all cultures in Christ, as the Joel prophecy states in Acts 2.
+In fact, the Spirit was poured out in part to accomplish this very leveling out and blending together of all ethnicities in Christ, as the Joel prophecy states in Acts 2.
 I say “exploded” for that is exactly how it must have looked to everyone.
 The book of Acts is a chain reaction explosion taking place all across the known world until, as Paul affirms, the entire world had heard the good news (Col. 1:6).
-This intention of God to unite people of all cultures into a living unity in Christ was the ideological energy source of the new evangelism that prior to Pentecost was only pointed to by the prophets.
+This intention of God to unite people of all ethnic groups into a living unity in Christ was the ideological energy source of the new evangelism that prior to Pentecost was only pointed to by the prophets.
 The Jews were to be an object lesson to the world prior to this, but did not evangelize the world.
-The multi-cultural New Man, in contradistinction, is to be made up of anyone and everyone.
+The multi-ethnic New Man, in contradistinction, is to be made up of anyone and everyone.
 “And it shall be that everyone [meaning anyone, not just Jews] who calls on the name of the Lord will be saved” (Acts 2:21).
 It is a stunning picture laid out for us, and the biggest socio-religious shift of all time.
 The reverberations are all about us still.

 he Church of the future